The Teng Chun: Biography

 The studio's first release, Boenga Roos dari Tjikembang, was among the first talkies produced in the country, but a critical failure.
 The followed this with several further releases, including the commercial success Sam Pek Eng Tay.
 From 1933 until early 1935, all feature films from the Dutch East Indies were produced by The, partly because of the Great Depression and partly because of the difficulties and financial burdens caused by transitioning from silent films to talkies.
-These stories were based on Chinese mythology or martial arts, and targeted at low-class audiences, generally ethnic Chinese.
+These stories were based on Chinese mythology or martial arts, and targeted at lower-class audiences, generally ethnic Chinese.

 In 1935 the company's name changed to Java Industrial Film (JIF) and The brought his siblings into the business, which became increasingly active.
 Teng Gan became general assistant, Teng Liong was put in charge of sound, and Teng Hwie was tasked as a cameraman.
 By 1938 JIF had begun focusing on stories dealing with modern issues, possibly in response to Albert Balink's 1938 film Pareh.

 Java Industrial Film closed during the Japanese occupation, starting in 1942.
 During the occupation The worked for a period in a theatrical group, but he found it unfulfilling and left soon afterwards.

 After Indonesia's independence and the cease of the National Revolution, he and Fred Young established the Bintang Soerabaja film company, which continued production until 1962.
 After the studio closed, The became an English teacher and, in 1967, changed his name to Tahjar Ederis.

 The died on 25 February 1977 in Jakarta.
 He received an award from the capital's governor shortly before his death.